 Arrange a Strong Legal Defense

-Those facing child molestation charges have the right to fight these charges in a court of law.
+Those falsely accused of child molestation have the right to fight these allegations in a court of law.
 Set yourself up with a legal team that has decades of experience working on behalf of those accused of criminal offenses.

-The only absolute defense to an allegation of child molestation is that one has been falsely accused.
+The only absolute defense to false accusations of child molestation is that one has been wrongly accused.
 Common arguments made in support of this include:

 - Underlying motivations of the accuser.
 For instance, being upset about a strict parent/guardian;

-- Underlying motivations of an accuser’s parent.
+- Underlying motivations of an accuser’s parent/s.
 This can include a spouse seeking full custody of a child;

 - False memories;

-- Projecting molestation by another person onto the defendant.
+- Projecting sexual offenses by another person onto the defendant.

 A skilled attorney will be able to examine your case and discover the best path stance to take in fighting these charges.

 The stakes are too high to settle for a mediocre lawyer.
-Contact the professionals at Will & Will today.
-Or call at 206-209-5585.
+Contact the professionals at Will & Will for a confidential consultation today.
+Or dial in for a phone consultation at 206-209-5585.